inspektor-gadget/inspektor-gadget/Documentation/demo-execsnoop.md

+---
-# Inspektor Gadget demo: the "execsnoop" gadget
+title: 'Inspektor Gadget demo: the "execsnoop" gadget'
+weight: 10
+---

 Pods can be selected by Kubernetes labels.
 Here we deploy a *myapp* which creates pods with the `role=demo` label: